Quick Summary

 Soybeans are the clear choice, with 36 g protein per 100 g dry soybeans.
 Kidney beans are second with 24g, and chickpeas are third with 20g.
 Lentils, on the other hand, contain only about 18g protein per 100 g.
 However, they add to the protein quality when made into a dish with grains as they complement each other in amino-acid profiles.

 Rajasthan is the largest producer of pulses in India, with an annual production of 4,821,840 tonnes.
 The state’s climatic conditions and vast agricultural land make it ideal for cultivating various pulses, including chickpeas (chana), moong dal, and moth beans.
-Rajasthan’s contribution plays a crucial role in India’s overall pulse production, ensuring a steady supply for domestic consumption and exports.
+Rajasthan’s contribution is crucial to India’s overall pulse production, ensuring a steady supply for domestic consumption and exports.

 Authored by, Amay Mathur | Senior Editor